PetmeetlyPetmeetly

 Is degenerative myelopathy curable, and can SOD1 carriers still breed?

-Degenerative myelopathy (DM) is incurable and progressive.
-The test is autosomal recessive: a carrier has one copy of the mutated SOD1 allele and is safe to breed only when paired with a DM-clear (zero-copy) mate.
-Two carriers should never be bred together because, on average, one in four puppies will be at-risk.
+DM is incurable and progressive.
+SOD1 is autosomal recessive, so a carrier (one copy) is safe to breed only with a DM-clear mate.
+Two carriers should never pair: on average, one in four puppies is at-risk.

 04